marcoggamarra/BingoAccountingApp-v2/docs/accounting.md

 ## Edge Cases

-- No winners: Distributable not paid; participants record losses; money stays in the saved portion?
-(Current logic: if winner_count==0, no payout and saved portion still reserved.
-This can grow funds; you may add a rule to mark draws or refund.)
+- End requires at least one winner: You cannot end a match if there are participants but zero winners.
+Add at least one winner before ending (applies to Normal and Full House).
-- Multiple winners disabled: Only first winner rewarded; others ignored until enabled.
+- Multiple winners disabled: If multi-winner is toggled off, only the first declared winner is rewarded; additional winners are rejected until re-enabled.
-- Full House with zero winners: Currently no payout and saved pot remains; consider enforcing at least one winner before ending.
+- Full House with zero winners: Not allowed; same enforcement as above.
+Saved pot is only paid out when the match ends with at least one winner.

 ## Recommended Integrity Checks

 Implement periodic audit:

 1. Compute expected sum = Σ(total_recharged) - Σ(total_spent) + Σ(total_won).
 2. Compare with Σ(balance_i).
 They should match unless a match is active or saved pot is pending payout.
 Add saved_pot and active match pot to reconcile.